Health & Wellness

 - Make sure your dog gets a lot of exercise (at least 30 minutes of playtime) before you leave.

-- Use dog-walking services like Rover to get them out of the house (but make sure they’re comfortable with the walker).
+- Use dog-walking services to get them out of the house (but make sure they’re comfortable with the walker).

 - Create a relaxing environment where there are limited doors and windows, as this stimulation could make them more anxious.